Practical randomness amplification and privatisation with implementations on quantum computers

 \subsection{Efficiency of the protocol}

-We use this section to illustrate the efficiency that can be obtained with our protocol.
-All the results are given for the task of randomness and privacy amplification at the output of the two-source extractor that we implemented \cite{Dodis04}.
-If needed, one can additionally append a seeded extractor to increase the output further (see Section \ref{Sec:RandProc}).

-An important measure of the quality of our protocol is its overall \textit{efficiency} $\eta = \frac{m_2}{n}$, i.e.~the total output size of the protocol $m_2$ divided by the total number of rounds $n$.
-The generation rates of an implementation will then be the product of the repetition rate of the quantum device with the efficiency of the protocol.
-The efficiency is plotted in Fig.~\ref{Plot:IIDvsEAT} and \ref{Plot:OutvsEps}.
-The range of parameter $\eps_{SV}\geq0$ of the imperfect RNG that can be amplified is shown in Fig.~\ref{Plot:OutvsEps}.
-The curve with $\eps_{SV}=0$ has been added for benchmarking purposes and helps to understand the limits of the protocol.
+An important measure of the quality of our protocol is its overall \textit{efficiency} $\eta = \frac{m_2}{n}$ (or $\eta_S = \frac{m_S}{n}$ when appending a seeded extractor), i.e.~the total output size of the protocol $m_2$ (or $m_S$) divided by the total number of uses of the quantum device $n$.
+The derivation and exact formula for $m_2$ are given in \eqref{FinalEntropy_2} in App.\ref{Altogether_security}.
+The randomness generation rate of a particular implementation will then be the product of the repetition rate of the quantum device with the efficiency of the protocol.
+For what follows, we set $\eps_{sec} \leq 2^{-32}$ and $\Delta_f = 0$, where $\eps_{sec}$ is the total protocol security parameter and $\Delta_f$ is the penalty to account for finite statistics.
+These choices are made to for simplicity, since $\Delta_f$ decreases exponentially with $n$, and note that $\eps_{sec}\leq2^{-32}\approx 10^{-10}$.The efficiency $\eta = \frac{m_2}{n}$ as a function of the total number of uses $n$ of the quantum device is plotted in Fig.~\ref{Plot:IIDvsEAT}, and of $M_{obs}$ in Fig.~\ref{Plot:OutvsEps}.
+The results for the greater efficiency $\eta_S = \frac{m_S}{n} > \frac{m_2}{n}$ obtained by appending a seeded extractor is discussed in Sec.\ref{Sec:Improving_with_seeded} and plotted in Fig.~\ref{Plot:seeded_efficiency}. \\ As a reminder, $\delta=0$ corresponds to a source that is already perfectly random. $\delta=0.05$ (each bit can be predicted correctly with $0.45 \leq p(r_i|\vec{r}_{i-1},h) \leq 0.55$, see \eqref{SVsource}) means that the imperfect RNG is about $86\%$ random ($-\log_2(\frac{1}{2} + \delta)$), $\delta=0.1$ about $74\%$ random, $\delta=0.2$ about $51\%$ random and $\delta=0.3$ about $32\%$ random only.\\